+Here is another of my best tips for Disney World with toddlers and young children.
 When traveling with younger kids, consider purchasing Genie+ for your visit.
 This allows you to essentially enter the fast pass lane for your next scheduled attraction.
 You can also purchase individual lightning lanes for the most popular rides in each Disney World Park.

 Be sure to be up and ready to select your first ride in the app at 7 AM EST. Take into account the height requirement for each ride before you select, if you wish to ride with your toddler.

 If you decide to purchase Genie+ before your trip, you will need to purchase it for each day for your trip.
 If you decide to pick and choose which days you will use it, you just need to purchase it the day of your visit, after midnight EST.

 One of the best things to do to avoid meltdowns with toddlers, and even older kids, is to plan for meals.
 No one wants to be “hangry!”

 If you want to plan a sit down meal, you can begin making dining reservations 60 days before your Disney World vacation.
 Consider making a dining reservation for character meals with your favorite Disney characters with young kids.
 When our girls were little, we booked a meal at Cinderella’s Royal Table and it is one of my favorite memories!

 My favorite sit down meals with toddlers include:

 - Chef Mickey’s at the Contemporary (great for a non-park day!)

 - Tusker House at Animal Kingdom